marjoleinF/gamtree/README.md

 response ~ local terms | global terms | partitioning variables
 ```

-The response must be a single continuous variable.
-The local terms,
+The response must be a single variable; continuous, count, binomial
-separated from the response by a tilde (`~`), can comprise one or more
+variables are currently supported.
+The local terms, separated from the
+response by a tilde (`~`), can comprise one or more smooth and/or
-smooth and/or parametric terms, as they would be specified in a model
+parametric terms, as they would be specified in a model fitted with
-fitted with `gam()`.
-The global terms, separated from the local terms
+`gam()`.
+The global terms, separated from the local terms comprise one
-comprise one or more smooth and/or parametric terms, as they would be
+or more smooth and/or parametric terms, as they would be specified in a
-specified in a model fitted with `gam()`.
-The partitioning variables,
+model fitted with `gam()`.
+The partitioning variables, separated from
-separated from the global terms by a vertical bar(`|`), are specified by
+the global terms by a vertical bar(`|`), are specified by providing
-providing their names.
-One can think of this GAM tree formulation as:
+their names.
+One can think of this GAM tree formulation as: the effects
-the effects of the local terms are estimated, conditional on the
+of the local terms are estimated, conditional on the estimated global
-estimated global terms, conditional on a subgroup structure based on the
+terms, conditional on a subgroup structure based on the partitioning
-partitioning variables.
+variables.

 It is not required to specify the global terms: they can simply be
 omitted by specifying only a two-part left-hand side.
 This yields a